lauravlad/lauravlad.github.io/_posts/2020-08-27-heart_disease_modeling.markdown

 <img src="https://imgur.com/QsnCnej.png" alt="visualisation" class="img-responsive">

-The problem is that there is this stereotype that women are less likely to develop cardiovascular diseases because they are protected by higher leves of estrogen therefore they are less likely to be tested when complaining of heart issues.
-Instead they are given antidepressants because of another stereotype: women are more likely to be depressed.
+The problem is that there is this stereotype that women are less likely to develop cardiovascular diseases, because they are protected by higher leves of estrogen, therefore they are less likely to be tested when complaining of heart issues.
+Instead, they are given antidepressants because of another stereotype: women are more likely to be depressed.

 "Cardiovascular disease develops 7 to 10 years later in women than in men and is still the major cause of death in women.
 The risk of heart disease in women is often underestimated due to the misperception that females are ‘protected’ against cardiovascular disease.
 The under-recognition of heart disease and differences in clinical presentation in women lead to less aggressive treatment strategies and a lower representation of women in clinical trials."
 (Neth Heart J 2010)